Rules & Conduct

 Balls or pallino leaving the court

 To avoid unintended ball touching, all non-throwing players should be out of the court.
 Players should never touch or move any ball until the frame has ended and opposing team members have agreed on which are the scoring balls for that frame.
-If any player moves any ball (including the pallino) prior to the end of a frame (for any reason), and the balls cannot be accurately relocated to their original positions, as determined by the non-offending team’s Captain, all remaining non-thrown balls of the non-offending team are counted as points in addition to any balls on the court that were consider to be points when infraction occurred.
-Conversely, for the “ball touching” team (the offenders), all non-thrown balls of that team are voided and the frame is over.
+If any player moves any ball (including the pallino) prior to the end of a frame (for any reason), and the balls cannot be accurately relocated to their original positions, as determined by the non-offending team’s Captain, all remaining non-thrown balls of the non-offending team are counted as points in addition to any balls on the court that were considered to be points when infraction occurred.
+Conversely, for the “ball touching” team (the offenders), all non-thrown balls of that team are to be void and the frame is over.
 Example, the red team has two balls that are currently scoring on the court.
-Both red team and green team have two balls left.
-A green team member in disgust steps out and kicks the balls and scatters them all over court and the red captain can’t determine the balls’ original location.
+Both the red team and green team have two balls left.
+A green team member steps out and kicks the balls and scatters them all over the court and the red captain can’t determine the balls’ original location.
 The frame is over and the red team gets two points for the scoring balls on the court plus 2 points for the un-thrown balls.
-This rule should be used as last resort.
-In most cases, putting balls back to their original location should be fairly easy and a sign of good sportsmanship.
+This rule should be used as a last resort.
+In most cases, putting balls back to their original location should be fairly easy and a sign of good sportsmanship, if agreed, both captains should agree on placement.

 Forfeit

-• Play commences the week of Memorial Day and ends just before Labor Day.
-The championship game is generally the Friday or Saturday after Labor Day.
+• Play commences the week of Memorial Day and ends the week prior to Labor Day.

 • The regular season consists of a 14-week schedule.